RORA Elevation

-Round Oak Rag Apple Elevation (born 1965, often abbreviated RORA Elevation), was one of the most influential artificial insemination Holstein/Friesian bulls of the last century.
+Round Oak Rag Apple Elevation (born 1965, often abbreviated RORA Elevation), was one of the most influential artificial insemination Holstein/Friesian bulls of the twentieth century.
 Elevation was named bull of the century by the Holstein International Association in 1999.
 Elevation was sired by Tidy Burke Elevation, a highly inbred bull from the Burke bloodline.
 His dam, Round Oak Ivanhoe Eve, was sired by the famous 1950's bull Osborndale Ivanhoe.
 Elevation was born in Virginia, bred by Ronald Hope, and was later owned by the artificial insemination company Select Sires.
 Elevation had many famous sons, including Sweet-Haven Tradition, Rockalli Son of Bova, Marshfield Elevation Tony, Ocean-View Sexation and Straight-Pine Elevation Pete.
 In Canada, he had Hanoverhill Starbuck, an influential sire of sons worldwide.
 As of April 2009, Elevation is considered to be the bull with most actual descendants in the United States, by the Sire Summaries April 2009, of the Holstein Association.